 Ms. Sherrill Grant (FoTAPA Director) has extensive experience in startup, operation, funding, and sustainability of animal welfare NGOs (Non-Governmental Organisations), with a focus on Asia and disaster operations.
 Ms. Grant is a co-founder of the Tsunami Animal-People Alliance and has spent significant time working with the TAPA team in the field in Sri Lanka.
 Ms. Grant is the co-founder of Yudisthira Foundation (Bali Street Dogs).

-Ms. Diann Hohenthaner (FoTAPA Director) is a Specialist in Administration with a background in both the public and private sectors.
+Ms. Diann Hohenthaner (FoTAPA Director), a long time animal welfare activist, is a specialist in administration with a background in both the public and private sectors.
 She is experienced in project management as well as in providing liaison within organisations as well as to vendors, clients, and the public.
-Ms. Hohenthaner is a longtime animal welfare activist and works for the Animal Welfare League of Alexandria (Virginia) as Foster Program Coordinator of the Vola Lawson Animal Shelter.

 Ms. Jamie Shepard (FoTAPA Director) has extensive experience in marketing strategy and creative development, as well as in project direction, grant preparation, and development of retail and industrial marketing materials.
 Ms. Shepherd has a longtime interest in animal welfare and is presently a Marketing Materials Consultant.